 The other secret I have is to whisk the apples into applesauce with a whisk.

-When the apples are soft, whisk them to see if it’ll turn into applesauce.
-If the apple pieces don’t separate well enough yet, keep boiling and try whisking every 5 to 10 minutes til you can get a get consistency.
+Step four: When the apples are soft, whisk them to see if it’ll turn into applesauce.
+If the apple pieces don’t separate well enough yet, keep boiling and try whisking every 5 to 10 minutes until you can get a good consistency.

 It is not going to be completely smooth and that’s alright!